 While science may not be demarcated based on general over-arching rules, there are disciplines in which science currently cannot offer answers.
 Morality is ambiguous due to its nature and questions.
 Science can only investigate what is, while morality asks what ought.
-Understanding what is provides reason to why things exist or explaining relationships between physical phenomena.
+Understanding what is provides reason to why things exist or explain relationships between physical phenomena.
 Understand what ought is an extension to giving guidance.
 The is/ought gap is a morality topic philosophers of science have attempted to cross with little success.
-Currently, scientific methods aim to understand what is through the observation of the natural world; therefore, science cannot infer what ought without imposing some non-scientific rhetoric.
+Currently, scientific methods aim to understand what is through observing the natural world; therefore, science cannot infer what ought without imposing some non-scientific rhetoric.
 Theology is another discipline that may or may not be currently unreachable for science.
 The accessibility of theology to science depends upon the theologian’s proposed impact of religion on the natural world.
 If a deity actively changes the world regularly, then science should be (eventually) able to detect these changes through the collection of empirical data.
-If deities influence the world in less apparent ways through suggestion or indirect methodology, science may be limited in its ability to detect influences.
-Furthermore, the lack of science’s ability to investigate subjects currently does not mean scientific methods will never provide insight.
+If deities influence the world in less obvious ways through suggestion or indirect methodology, science may be limited in its ability to detect influences.
+Furthermore, the current lack of science’s ability to investigate subjects does not mean scientific methods will never provide insight.